samuelalvin/react-mobx-mobxstatetree/README.md

 Use `npm test` to tests the code using Karma and Jasmine.

 ## Opening an Issue
-Feel free to open an issue to give a feedback, critique, idea, advice, or anything for the author.
+Feel free to open an issue to give a feedback, critique, idea, advice, or anything to the author.

 ## App Notes
 ### Mobx-React